 “I-I have no idea where Orange Grove Towers is!”

-Tanya reached over, and pushed open the passenger side door.
-“You won’t have to.
-Fly up high and you’ll see the smoke.
+Tanya pushed open the passenger side door.
+“Fly up and you’ll see smoke.
 A three-alarm is not a small fire.”

 “Break a leg,” Tanya said.
 “Save the world!”

 Familiar warmth flooded my senses.
 In a flash gravity loosened its hold.
 Windows flew past as I propelled upward, further than was comfortable.
 Soon Milestone City soared by, and accelerated every moment.

 Tanya was right.
 A thick column of smoke marked the spark.
 I arced around the skyscrapers. and cleared the way toward the inferno.
 Flames engulfed the upper levels of an apartment building.

 “Save the world,” I said.
 That was a good place to start.

 White heat flooded my vision.
 Somehow I could breathe as normal.
 The inferno raged, but didn’t register through touch.
 These powers changed more than I could imagine.